zbw/folio-delete-instances/README.md

 ## Use

-Most scripts here require the jq utility to use.
+The scripts require the jq utility to use.
 All assume you have the following files in the working directory:

 - *tenant* -- contains the ID of the FOLIO tenant
 - *okapi_url* -- contains the Okapi URL for the tenant